jloucel/Elm/README.md

 There are a few key things to notice here, first is that we provide the structure of the web page here.
 Utilizing the Elm packaged version of HTML tags we can provide all the structure of an HTML page similar to how we may write standard HTML.

-In this example I have created a few helper methods that return constant values to us, so if we wanted to change the size of our viewBox we can edit a couple of values in our page and everywhere these values are needed will also get updated:
+In this example I have created a few helper methods that return constant values to us, so if we wanted to change the size of our viewBox we can edit a couple of values in our code and everywhere these values are needed will also get updated:

 ```javascript
 -- get viewBox dimentions string